Guide to ChemAxon's Culture

 The owner is a decision maker

 Teams and certain people are owners of various matters.
 Volunteers can also take on ownership of solving particular issues or challenging areas.
-The owner is a "dream keeper" who should seek the advice of stakeholders, but meanwhile should have the trust of others to be able to make decisions alone.
+The owner should seek the advice of stakeholders, but meanwhile should have the trust of others to be able to make decisions alone.
 The owners are accountable but they should solve the problems rather than follow the instructions of the stakeholders.
 The appropriate person is usually the one who has: the vision, the trust of others, and also feels responsible for solving the problem.
 This entails that stakeholders are open enough to live with decisions that are not necessarily what they prefer, but something they can accept.
-The owner can choose to delegate some decisions to others, but retains the overall responsibility of solving the problem.
+The owner can choose to delegate some decisions to others, but retains the overall accountability of solving the problem.
 The owner is not necessarily the biggest expert in all aspects.

 There may be tough cases when there is disagreement between the owner of the issue and some of the stakeholders which cannot be resolved.
 Big changes can be uncomfortable temporarily to several people who are affected but not necessarily have the insight for the decision.
 The owners' job is not to do what the stakeholders want but to solve the problems and improve the situation of the organization.
 She should be careful but brave enough to decide.